ddeswart/puppet-vra-lampstack/README.md

-# Additional Puppet code for vRealize Automation Plug-in Starter Content Pack for vRA 7.3 and Puppet plug-in for vRealize 3.0

-With vRA 7.3 and the Puppet plug-in for vRealize Automation 3.0, building Puppet Enterprise blueprints is easier than ever with PE components now built directly into the vRA Enterprise GUI.
+# Additional Puppet code for vRealize Automation Plug-in Starter Content Pack for vRA 7.3 and Puppet plug-in for vRealize 3.0With vRA 7.3 and the Puppet plug-in for vRealize Automation 3.0, building Puppet Enterprise blueprints is easier than ever with PE components now built directly into the vRA Enterprise GUI.
 While creating blueprints, you simply drag and drop the Puppet component onto the blueprint and fill in a couple of text boxes.
 No need to jump back and forth from vRA to vRO to get set up.
 Even better, Puppet role classes are now read dynamically from your Puppet Server, so you need only pick from the list instead of typing classes out manually.

 This Puppet code adds additional Modules, Manifests, Profiles and Roles for deploying a LAMP stack using a multi-machine vRA 7.3 blueprint.